Experimental Observation of Short-Range Magnetic Correlations in Amorphous Nb$_2$O$_5$ and Ta$_2$O$_5$ Thin Films: Materials characterization

 \subsection{\it{Sputtered Ta$_2$O$_5$ Squid Magnetometry}}

-Since the sputtered Ta$_2$O$_5$ films exhibited a large magnetic volume fraction in transverse field muSR we performed a zero field cooling - field cooling experiment in a SQUID magnetometer (Quantum Design VSM) in order to investigate if the magnetic transition at around $225$~K can be detected in the macroscopic magnetic moment of the film.
-The results are shown in Fig. \ref{fig:squid}.
-The magnetic moment did not show any significant deviations from the diamagnetic response of the silicon substrate, with an increasing paramagnetic moment below $10$~K most likely due to paramagnetic impurities in the substrate.
+Since the sputtered Ta$_2$O$_5$ films exhibited a large magnetic volume fraction in transverse field muSR we characterized the sample in a SQUID magnetometer (Quantum Design).
+In particular the aim was to investigate if the magnetic transition at around $225$~K can be detected in the macroscopic magnetic moment of the film.
+The results of a field dependent measurement and temperature dependent zero-field-cooled/field-cooled measurements are presented in Fig.~\ref{fig:squid}.
+The field dependence of the sample's magnetic moment is weakly diamagnetic and temperature independent, as expected from the silicon substrate.
+The sample mass was $15.335$~mg.
+On subtracting this diamagnetic component, a small soft ferromagnetic response with Curie temperature well above $300$~K remains.
+This is likely due to residual contaminants not related to the film, as the contribution could be reduced significantly from previous measurements by solvent cleaning the sample.
+The temperature dependent measurements are overall dominated by the residual contaminant.
+There is an increasing paramagnetic moment below $10$~K most likely due to paramagnetic impurities in the substrate.
 The small feature around $50$~K is due to some remaining oxygen impurity in the exchange gas of the squid magnetometer.
+We note a small irreversible component below $225$~K for $B_{\rm ext}=300$~mT, which could be potentially related to the transition observed in $\mu$SR.